 - As a succulent, the plant grows best in dry conditions and a moist soil might rot the plant.
 It also needs bright light (north or west facing windows) for 8 to 10 hours of sunlight a day.
 You can plant them in cactus potting soil mix, using soil, sand and gravel.
 Make sure your pot has plenty of drainage holes, Aloe Vera as a succulent, is not meant to tolerate standing water.
 You may fill the bottom of the pot with gravel first.
-The pH level should be 6.0 to 8.00 (if it's not high enough, add some gardening lime). - You can transplant Aloe Vera.
-The plant has rather short roots and heavy leaves, so they need to be moved to a larger pot when they begin to tip over.
-When the plant runs out of space, it may produce suckers that can be moved to their own pot. - Cover the roots with soil when planting, but the leaves must not touch the soil (or they may rot).
-You can place a layer of small rocks around its base to keep the soil in place.
+The pH level should be 6.0 to 8.00 (if it's not high enough, add some gardening lime). - Cover the roots with soil when planting, but the leaves must not touch the soil (or they may rot). - You can place a layer of small rocks around its base to keep the soil in place.
 DO NOT water for the first few days after planting (it may need time to repair the damaged roots due to planting).
-Generally, you should water the plant whenever the soil is dry during the growing season.
-But wait until the soil has dried out to a depth of 3 inches.
-Clear the soil of weeds with care.
-If the leaves look flat and low, you may increase sunlight.
-They should grow upward toward the sunlight.
-However, if the leaves begin to turn brown, the sunlight may have burnt the plant and you should move it to another area with light shade.
-STOP watering if the leaves turn yellow and fall apart and generally do it less frequently.